aadrm/arduino_led_button_status/README.md

-One of the props that I use at my Escape Room.
+Code that we use for one of our props at Breakout Escape Room Augsburg.

 for it's functionallity please read the block comment in the .ino file